“Can you dye your hair with product in it” Well, that would depend on the result you hope to get.

 - Use your shampoo and conditioner to wash your hair then rinse it out well.

 Lemon juice is effective in cleansing the scalp due to its acidic nature.
-Lemon juice is not only effective for buildup caused by hair products but also buildup due to natural oils and dirt.
+It is not only effective for buildup caused by hair products but also buildup due to natural oils and dirt.

 Something to keep in mind is that lemon juice can lighten your hair color and would not be the best solution for those with color-treated hair.